Key Points

 If you are on a time-of-use tariff, charging at home overnight on the lowest off-peak electricity tariff is the most convenient, easiest and cheapest way to refill your EV – without the need to worry whether a public EV charger is available or waste time deliberately driving to one.

-The cheapest rate is typically between 10pm to 7am and costs around $0.10 to $0.20 per kWh depending on your electricity provider and where you live – which is at least half the price of most public EV charging stations.
-For the average Australian, charging at off-peak times could save more than $1000 per year.
+The cheapest off-peak rate is typically between 12am to 6am and costs as low as $0.06 to $0.08 per kWh depending on your electricity provider and where you live – which is significantly cheaper than most public EV charging stations.
+Some providers even offer free charging during specific daytime windows (typically 11am-2pm or 12pm-2pm).
+For the average Australian, charging at off-peak times could save more than $1,000 per year compared to flat rate tariffs.

 When plugged into a standard 240-volt, 10-amp AC home plug, it won’t fully top-up most electric car models in the eight hours – but it gives enough driving range for the next day for most Australians, given the average commute is 41km daily.